 A new product is introduced, Sierra Mist Spring Water, in convenient 1 1/2-liter sizes to compliment the existing line of 2 1/2-liter and 1-gallon sizes of Hot Springs Water.

-A group of investors headed by Mark Begich of Anchorage, Alaska, purchase the springs with the goal of bringing it back to its glory days.
+A group of investors headed by Mark Begich of Anchorage, Alaska, purchases the springs with the goal of bringing it back to its glory days.
 Improvements include the addition of two small jetted pools, remodeled restrooms, dressing rooms, and remodeled soaking tubs.